rijesha/blog/_posts/2018-01-19-basics-of-coding-probabilistically-determining-pi.markdown

 {% gist d74802badf35c47cb6651cddc05dade6 calculatingpi.py %}

-## Calculating with C#
+## Calculating with C\#

 Ok so this starts off very similar to python.
 Start off with our imports.
 In c# we use the using keyword.

 {% highlight c# %}
 using System;
 using System.Math;
+{% endhighlight %}

 Next we contrcut the main body of our program.
 We need to make a class and a main function.
 This is how the compiler knows where the program starts.
-You need to do something similar in python when you have larger projects, but python interprets everything at runtime line by line.
+You need to do something similar in python when you have larger projects, but python interprets everything at runtime line by line, so smaller projects are fine.

-{% endhighlight %}
+{% highlight c# %}
 class MainClass {
   public static void Main (string[] args) {
     //Program Code
   }
 }
+{% endhighlight %}

 In c# we need to define variables and the type of data associated with them.
 We will be using integer variables and doubles.
-Doubles are numbers that can hold a large amount of decimal values.
+Doubles are numbers that can hold decimal values.

 {% highlight c# %}
 int total_iterations = 100000000;